 After the Rock and Roll Hall of Fame induction ceremony is over, veteran rebel rocker Joan Jett still may not give a damn about her bad reputation.
-However, if rumors that she'll join Nirvana onstage and fill in for the late Kurt Cobain prove to be true, she'll have one more incredible experience to add to her resume.
+However, if rumors that she'll join Nirvana onstage and fill in for the late Kurt Cobain prove to be true, she'll add another incredible bullet point to her resume.

 If Jett rocks Barclays Center on April 10 with Nirvana, it wouldn't be the first time she and Grohl shared a moment.
 In 2011, The Foo Fighters played "Bad Reputation" with Jett on "The Late Show With David Letterman"; and in 2013 Grohl co-wrote the Jett track "Any Weather," which was recorded at Grohl’s studio and appeared on Jett's album "Unvarnished."